Florida DUI Drug Attorney

 Driving under the influence of drugs, also known as DUI Drugs or drugged driving, is illegal in Florida.
 Unlike a DUI for having a blood or breath alcohol content of .08%, Florida law does not contain a provision to convict somebody of “per se” drugged driving based on a certain volume of a given drug in their bloodstream.
 Instead, the prosecution would have to prove drug use combined with impairment beyond a reasonable doubt.

-The criminal defense attorneys at Meldon Law have decades of experience defending people charged with DUI as well as drug offenses.
+The Florida DUI drug attorneys at Meldon Law have decades of experience defending people charged with DUI as well as drug offenses.
 With experience drawn from serving as both prosecuting attorneys and public defenders, we use our skills and background to defend people across the state of Florida charged with all manner of misdemeanor and felony offenses.

 If you’ve been charged with DUI Drugs in Florida, call Meldon Law for practical advice and zealous defense to get the best result in your case.